-OFFICE OF THE GOVERNOR – GOVERNOR DAVID IGE’S 2021 STATE OF THE STATE ADDRESSPosted on Jan 25, 2021 in COVID-19, COVID-19 News Releases, Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR – GOVERNOR DAVID IGE’S 2021 STATE OF THE STATE ADDRESSPosted on Jan 25, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 STATE OF THE STATE ADDRESS

 TO THE THIRTY-FIRST STATE LEGISLATURE

 Thank you, Speaker Saiki, President Kouchi, members of the Legislature, and everyone who is joining us virtually today.